-The brewing science and technology minor will help prepare you for a career in the fermentation beverage industry.
+The brewing science and technology minor prepares you for a career in the fermentation beverage industry.
 It prioritizes chemistry, microbiology, and the technologies used in the modern beer industry.
 This minor offers a strong science component and hands-on experience with both production-scale fermentation equipment and a quality control lab.NCSU Brewing Lab

 Food Science Minor

-The food science minor can give you a competitive edge for employment in the food, pharmaceutical, and related industries in such positions as chemist, microbiologist, engineer, nutritionist, business specialist, or technical writer.
+The food science minor gives you a competitive edge for employment in the food, pharmaceutical, and related industries in such positions as chemist, microbiologist, engineer, nutritionist, business specialist, or technical writer.

-Coursework will help improve your knowledge and understanding of how food is produced.
+Coursework improves your knowledge and understanding of how food is produced.
 It also gives you the flexibility to tailor the program to complement your major.